CodeMeister362/Idea-Box/.github/pull_request_template.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code
 - [ ] I have tested the functionality of any new or updated features in the browser, if applicable
-- [ ] I have assigned this PR to one or more people for review
+- [ ] I have added one or more people as "Reviewers" to review & merge